 Parents or guardians interested in baptizing a child should contact Marilyn Mansvelt, our Children’s Ministry pastor.
 She would really enjoy the opportunity to talk with you and your child about Baptism.

 If I was baptized as a child, do I need to be baptized again?

 No, your Baptism as an infant doesn’t expire.
 However, when someone is baptized as an infant, the responsibility of following and growing in Christ lies with the infant’s parents.
 Therefore, many people who were baptized as an infant desire to be baptized again as an adult in order to publicly profess their own faith as well as their personal decision and commitment to follow Christ.

-We'll ask you three questions before baptising you.
+We'll ask you three questions before baptizing you.

-Generally baptisms are at the end of our Sunday morning services.
-You'll make arrangements with Pastor Denn about which morning service you'd like to be baptised in.
+Generally, baptisms are at the end of our Sunday morning services.
+You'll make arrangements with Pastor Denn about which morning service you'd like to be baptized in.
 As the last song is being played, one of the pastors will get in the baptism tank and call up the first person.
-You'll be asked three questions, given simple instructions on how to place your hands so the pastor can help you back up out of the water, you'll bend your knees, go under water and be pulled back up.
+You'll be asked three questions, and given simple instructions on how to place your hands so the pastor can help you back up out of the water, you'll bend your knees, go underwater, and be pulled back up.
 You may want to have a family member or friend close by taking pictures and holding a towel for you to dry off with.
 The crowd will cheer and you can make your way out to get changed into something dry.

-For modesty purposes, both men and women should wear dark colored T-shirts and shorts or pants.
+For modesty purposes, both men and women should wear dark-colored T-shirts and shorts or pants.
 Please choose wisely and consider how your outfit will look on you once it is wet.
 Again, we stress modesty in your choice of clothing.
-Please also bring a towel and change of clothes.
+Please also bring a towel and a change of clothes.